Welcome to Key of Life Wellness and Massage

 Relax and let your thoughts go during this time.
 The therapist will only talk if you begin talking or unless there is a question that the therapist needs to ask to ensure your comfort.
 This is your time to relax and you do not need to feel obligated to talk.
 However you are also more than welcome to talk if that is more comfortable.
 It is perfectly acceptable to even drift off into a comfortable sleep during your session.
 Remember to breathe during massage as this helps the body to relax.

 The therapist will instruct you to redress and then leave the room.
 Take your time when sitting up from your massage.
 Once you have redressed open the door and the therapist will give you a bottle of water for you to take with you.
 You will be given “after care instructions” such as making sure to drink your normal daily intake of water, taking Epsom salt baths or stretches to help increase the benefits of your massage.
 You will then be checked out and the therapist will book your next appointment.

 Payment And Tipping

-We accept all forms of payment including: cash, check, visa, master card, or Betsy Burkart Massage gift certificates.
-At this time we are not able to process American Express or Discover.
+We accept all forms of payment including: cash, Visa, Master Card, Discover, American Express or Key of Life Wellness and Massage gift certificates.
 Tipping is not necessary or required but always appreciated.